 Furthermore, the Nigerian stock market is basically divided into two major segments.
 These are the primary and the secondary market.
 The primary market is where organizations set up their stocks or shares for sale.
 They achieve this through what we call an Initial Public Offering (IPO).

-While the secondary market is a place where you can buy stocks that are existing and being traded.
+While the secondary market is a place where you can buy existing stocks.

 Key players in the Nigerian Stock Market and their functions